 This experience made me realize how much time I have when I stop thinking so much, so I started saying “yes” to some other things.

 I said “yes” to pursuing the next level in my work (my actual work as a Voice Over Talent).
-I researched who the right person was, met with them, and said “yes” before I’d hung up.
+I researched who the right person was for my next step, met with them, and said “yes” before I’d hung up.
 This yes required a financial investment.
 Saying “yes” without ruminating on it for months was unlike me.
 It was the next step in my career though.
-If I want to move up, this needs to be done.
+If I want to move up this needs to be done.
 So I said “yes”.
 And I’m doing it.
 And it’s awesome.